Pylons/pylonsrtd/community/testing.rst

-In general, the prolog of the TCM should establish the one set of preconditions by setting up fixtures / mock objects / static values, and then instantiate the class or import the FUT.
+In general, the prolog of the TCM should establish the one set of preconditions by setting up fixtures / mock objects / static values, and then instantiate the class or import the FUT(function-under-test).
 The TCM should then call the method / function.
 The epilog should test the outcomes, typically by examining either the return value or the state of one or more fixtures / mock objects.

 Thinking about the separate sets of preconditions for each function or method being tested helps clarify the contract, and may inspire a simpler / cleaner /